azhanali/Budget-App/README.md

 ## This is how interface looks like.

-We can add income and expenses and can delete it in future too and it also shows percentage of income used by a particular expension.
+We can add income and expenses and can delete it in future too and it also shows percentage of income used by a particular expenses.
 ![](Demo.png)